rwxrob/zet/20211204184513/README.md

 Beginner Boost:

 * Becoming an Autodidact
-* Shell Native Life with Bash, POSIX, and PowerShell
+* Bash, POSIX, and PowerShell Native
 * Programming Essentials in Python and Go
 * Get Good to Gig and Prove It